-On the 14th January 2015 Faith Ellen Pollina made a report with the Victoria Police Station in Gozo to the effect that the appellant had failed to pay her the monthly alimony for the month of December 2014.
-When spoken to by the police the appellant said that nothing was due to his wife.
-By a court decree of the 6th June 2014 the appellant was ordered to pay to Faith Ellen Pollina by way of maintenance for the needs of their son Caleb the sum of €500 monthly with the first payment being due on the day of the decree and then every month thereafter.
-The Court also ordered the appellant to pay the same Faith Ellen Pollina the sum of €400 monthly by way of maintenance for herself with the first payment being due on the day of the decree and then every month thereafter.
+On the 14th December 2014 Faith Ellen Pollina made a report to the Victoria Police Station in Gozo to the effect that the appellant had failed to pay her the monthly maintenance for the month of November 2014 and that since June he had failed to effect any payments.
+When the appellant was spoken to by the police he told them that the matter was already up in court.
+By a court decree dated 6th June 2014 the appellant was ordered to pay to Faith Ellen Pollina by way of maintenance for the needs of their son Caleb the sum of \in 500 monthly with the first payment being due on the day of the decree and then every month thereafter.
+The Court also ordered the appellant to pay the same Faith Ellen Pollina the sum of \notin 400 monthly by way of maintenance for herself with the first payment being due on the day of the day of the day of the day of the decree and then sum of \notin 400 monthly by way of maintenance for herself with the first payment being due on the day of maintenance for herself with the first payment being due on the day of the

-- 9. The grievances which constitute the grounds of the appeal are as follows: - (1) That there exist sufficient grounds justifying the suspension of these proceedings until the constitutionality or otherwise of the decrees of the 6th June, 2014 and the 28th July, 2014 is examined and determined by the Civil Court First Hall (Constitutional Jurisdiction) and if necessary the Constitutional Court in the pending case bearing reference number 63/2015 JRM in the names David Anthony Pollina vs Attorney General et;
+9. The grievances which constitute the grounds of the appeal are as follows:

+(1) that there exist sufficient grounds justifying the suspension of these proceedings until the constitutionality or otherwise of the decrees of the 6th June, 2014 and the 28th July, 2014 is examined and determined by the Civil Court First Hall (Constitutional Jurisdiction) - and if necessary the Constitutional Court - in the pending case bearing reference number 63/2015 JRM in the names David Anthony Pollina vs Attorney General et;

-- (2) That the decree of the 6th June, 2014 is no longer enforceable since the separation case was not instituted by Faith Pollina within the period of two months from the date of the decree or within such longer period as the Court had in a subsequent decree allowed as laid down in article 37(5) of the Civil Code; - (3) Without prejudice to the above, the Court in delivering judgement and awarding punishment should have taken cognizance of the important fact which emerged during the hearing of the case that Caleb is no longer residing with Faith Pollina and has been residing with his father since shortly after the decree of the 6th June, 2014.
+(2) that the decree of the 6th June, 2014 is no longer enforceable since the separation case was not instituted by Faith Pollina within the period of two months from the date of the decree or within such longer period as the Court had in a subsequent decree allowed as laid down in article 37(5) of the Civil Code;

+(3) without prejudice to the above, the Court in delivering judgement and awarding punishment should have taken cognizance of the important fact which emerged during the hearing of the case that Caleb is no longer residing with Faith Pollina and has been residing with his father since shortly after the decree of the 6th June, 2014.
 The appellant had requested the Family Court to reconsider the said decree but that Court refrained from pronouncing itself on the request until the appellant honoured all the payments as imposed by the same decree.